 The procedure itself is short and is performed under local anesthesia: Through two small skin incisions on the testicle, the vas deferens are exposed, cut and the ends closed.
 The seminal fluid remains unchanged, but no longer contains sperm.

-Important: Infertility usually occurs after about eight to twelve weeks, as sperm may still be present in the seminal vesicles and prostate before that.
-Infertility must be confirmed by examination of the seminal fluid.
+Important: Infertility usually occurs after about eight to twelve weeks, as sperm may still be present in the seminal vesicles and prostate before then.
+Infertility must be confirmed by examination of seminal fluid.